Azure-Samples/data-lake-analytics-dotnet-auth-options/README.md

 author: matt1883
 ---

-# Authenticating your application against Azure Active Directory
+# Azure Data Lake authentication options for .NET

 ## Overview
 When building an application that uses the .NET SDK for Data Lake Analytics (ADLA), you need to pick how your application will sign in to Azure Active Directory (AAD).